-- The top three most common reasons for homelessness applications in 2018/19 were:- - Families no longer able or willing to accommodate (21%) (joint first), - The ending of a private tenancy (21%) (joint first) - Relationship breakdown (19.5%) - These were also the top three reasons, although in a slightly different order, for homelessness in 2014-2018 (see Graph 5) though numbers have increased considerably.
+- The top three most common reasons for homelessness applications in 2018/19 were:- - Families no longer able or willing to accommodate (21%) (joint first), - The ending of a private tenancy (21%) (joint first) - Relationship breakdown (19.5%)6 - These were also the top three reasons, although in a slightly different order, for homelessness in 2014-2018 (see Graph 5) though numbers have increased considerably.
 For example, Graph 5 shows that in 2017/18, 21 households were accepted as homeless due to parental eviction compared to 49 in 2018/19.
 It is not clear, however, if these cases are parents evicting their children as the category is now 'family eviction'.
-There were 13 households made homeless due to the loss of a private tenancy and 27 were due to a relationship breakdown in 2017/18 whereas graph 5 shows these numbers have noticeably increased to 49 and 45 respectively. - In 2018/19, the number of domestic violence cases doubled from 12 in 2017/18 to 24 in 2018/19.
+There were 13 households made homeless due to the loss of a private tenancy and 27 were due to a relationship breakdown in 2017/18 whereas graph 5 shows these numbers have noticeably increased to 49 and 45 respectively. - ☐ In 2018/19, the number of domestic violence cases doubled from 12 in 2017/18 to 24 in 2018/19.
 Homelessness due to domestic violence was, in fact, on a steady increase from 2014 to 2018.
 This may have been due to the closure of refuges which were shut due to funding cuts around this time.
 The rise to 24 domestic abuse cases in 2018/19 may also be because, under the HRA, these households are now owed a housing duty.
 Before the HRA, these cases would not always have made a formal homeless application and would have been rehoused directly from the refuge due to having a priority status on our housing register.
-Domestic abuse cases may therefore have been higher before the HRA, but previously they would not have been included in our homeless data.

-&lt;sup>6 24 of relationship breakdowns were due to domestic abuse
+6 24 of relationship breakdowns were due to domestic abuse